navigating-the-darkweb/navigating-the-darkweb/docs/chapter5_zeronet.rst

 	$ sudo usermod -a -G `stat -c "%U" /var/run/tor/control.authcookie` [yourlinuxuser]

 Log out and log in with your user to apply group changes and start ZeroNet.
-Remember to enable the “Always Tor mode.”
+Remember to enable the **Always Tor mode**.

 .. figure:: images/image149.png
 	:width: 800